PennLINC/tractmaps/index.md

 - **Create the tract-to-region probabilities dataframe:** the tract-to-region probabilities and region names are reformatted for analysis in `prep_tract_probabilities.py`
 - **Regional coordinates**: the x-y-z coordinates of Glasser regions are generated in `prep_glasser_coords.py`
-- **Cognitive terms dataframe**: Cognitive maps from neurosynth are obtained using the NiMARE module and parcellated in Glasser regions using `parcellate_neurosynth.py`.
+- **Cognitive terms dataframe**: Cognitive maps from neurosynth are obtained using the [NiMARE](https://nimare.readthedocs.io/en/stable/) package and parcellated in Glasser regions using `parcellate_neurosynth.py`.
 Note: for this script to run, first create a yaml file containing your email address:

     ```yaml
     # Configuration file for neurosynth data preparation